artikcloud/artikcloud-accounts/README.md

 # ARTIK Cloud Accounts sample web application

-This Node.js application is a small web server.
+This Node.js sample application is a small web server.
 It demonstrates how to use ARTIK Cloud Accounts to sign in/sign up/sign out a user and reset the user's password.

 An example using an iframe for sign-in is also provided.
 For more information on this feature, go to our documentation page: